NirCohen1/Text-To-SQL/README.md

 1. Modify the `db_path` variable in the `__init__` method
 2. Remove the `create_sample_database` method call if you already have a database
 3. Adjust the schema display code if needed

-## Troubleshooting

-- **"Cannot connect to Ollama server"**: Make sure Ollama is running
-- **SQL Generation Errors**: Check if the sqlcoder:15b model is properly installed
-- **Execution Errors**: Check that your query doesn't reference tables or columns that don't exist